efeijo/effective-octo-parakeet/README.md

 # effective-octo-parakeet
-Trying, improving and understading of redis, helm and stuff alike
+Trying, improving and understading of mongo, redis,helm and stuff alike